nuenweh/tetris-tutorials/Xie stacking.md

 ## But what if I don't know LST?

 I've been typing this document for 3 hours straight, I'll get RSI if I continue.
 I'll probably explain when I get back to this document (probably never because I often forget)

+# Summary

+Xie stacking is when you stack a 1-residue 4-wide in columns 3, 4, 5, 6, and stack 4x4 boxes in column 7, 8, 9, 10